-Remember, only rain down the storm drain!
+Remember, only rain down

 Storm drains connect directly to the nearest body of water-be it a neighborhood creek or the Chesapeake Bay.
 Pouring oil down a storm drain, in ditches, or anywhere outdoors is like pouring it directly into our local waterways.
 Help keep our waterways clean by properly disposing of fats, oils, and grease.